Euphrasiologist/nu_plugin_plot/README.md

 - [x] scatter plots (as a list of two numeric lists)
 - [x] histogram (list rendered as a bar chart)
 - [ ] records..?

+Please help me make this better!
+Submit issues/PR's, happy to chat.

+The color rendering inside nushell is slightly confusing - you may notice I've included my own modified copies of `textplots` and `drawille` in the source code.
+This is because their color rendering method was not working inside the plugin - I still don't know why.